dubhater/vapoursynth-sangnom/README.md

 ## Build ##

 *   compiler with c++11 support
-*   CPU with SSE2 support
+*   -DVS_TARGET_CPU_X86 can enables the SSE2 code path which has a large benefit on performance
 ***

     ./autogen.sh